 A rust outbreak in Australia has the potential to slash farm incomes which is why it is so vital growers and advisers implement a plan to manage rust at the beginning of the season, rather than waiting for a rust outbreak to occur and then planning a control approach.

 The entire wheat industry – from grain growers through to breeders and the seed industry – must be on the front foot with regard to rust.
 With variances from season to season, prevention of an devastating outbreak requires proactive decisions throughout the year.

 The Rust Bust’s charter is to support growers and advisers by providing information and tools on how to proactively manage rust.

 The campaign continues to promote the following key messages for effective rust control:

 - Grow varieties with adequate resistance to the stem, stripe and leaf rusts.

 - Apply fungicides on seed or fertilisers for rust suppression.

 - Monitor crops for rust and if needed, apply foliar fungicide for disease control.

-The Rust Bust is an initiative of the Australian Cereal Rust Control Program Consultative Committee, supported by the Grains Research and Development Corporation.
+The Rust Bust is an initiative of the Australian Cereal Rust Control Program Consultative Committee, with investment by the Grains Research and Development Corporation.